jolin-io/WhereTraits.jl/README.md

   end
 end
 ```
 * The `@traits` currently does not work well within the `Test.@testset` macro.
-As a workaround Traits.jl exports a `@traits_test` variant which works better, but still has cases where it fails.
+As a workaround WhereTraits.jl exports a `@traits_test` variant which works better, but still has cases where it fails.
 This needs to be investigated further, and maybe needs a fix on `Test.@testset`, don't know.